openshift-tigerteam/openshift-examples/docs/install/install.md

 #### Pod Subnet and Host Prefix Explanation

-The pod subnet in this example is huge.
-If we are just doing a small cluster, think like 500 pods per node.
-6 nodes with 500 pods is 3000 ips.
-You could use a `/20` and then each node would have a `/23` for a total of 8 nodes. ex.
-10.128.0.0/20 with hostPrefix: 23.
+If we are just doing a small cluster, think 500 pods per node and 6 nodes is 3000 ips.
+You could use a `/20` and then each node would have a `/23`. `10.128.0.0/20` with `hostPrefix: 23`.

 ```
 10.128.0.0/23    (10.128.0.0 – 10.128.1.255)